 If you missed my RISE Austin 2009 session earlier today, that’s the Clifs Notes version.
 If you’d like the entire PowerPoint presentation, you can download it here.

 UPDATE: Since those is still among the most popular posts on GivingCity, I thought I would add some more advice for those just starting.

-But first let me add this: I’m still busting my ass making this magazine.
+But first let me add this: Keeping up with your community and making content is still hard work!
 There are no shortcuts, but there are simple steps you can’t take pretty quickly.
 And if you’re still looking for a shortcut, here’s one: Stop researching on the Internet and just start your magazine already!

 A. Make sure you realize that your magazine has multiple audiences.
 Readers, first and foremost, yes, but also your advertisers.
 Dont think of them as the necessary evil forgetting your magazine out.
 On the contrary, your readers want to connect with these advertisers.
 If they’re reading your magazine because they love hip-hop or pit bulls or organic food as much as you do, then they probably spend money on this passion and are looking for businesses that offer products and services they want.